 How to enable critical security settings

 Moodle’s developers also recommend enabling the following measures to reduce your security risk:

 - Ensure that register_globals is disabled in your PHP settings (this is the default setting).

-- Keep Force users to login for profiles enabled in Site administration > Security > Site policies to prevent anonymous visitors and search engines from seeing user profiles.
+- Keep Force users to log in for profiles enabled in Site administration > Security > Site security settings to prevent anonymous visitors and search engines from seeing user profiles.

-- Keep Profiles for enrolled users only enabled in Site administration > Security > Site policies.
+- Keep Profiles for enrolled users only enabled in Site administration > Security > Site security settings.
 This will prevent affected profiles from being visible even to other users on the site.

 Where possible, keep Moodle’s self-registration feature disabled and add accounts manually through the administration dashboard.
 You can manage registration settings at Site administration > Plugins > Authentication > Manage authentication.